Latest investment equals more DUC wetlands on the Ontario landscape — Ducks Unlimited Canada Skip to main content

 Members of the DUC Ontario team were on hand for the Ministry of Environment, Conservation and Parks 2024 funding announcement at Loafers Lake in Brampton Monday, March 4.
 Here, the DUC team poses with the Minister.
 From left: Sean Rootham, provincial policy specialist, DUC, Marie-Paule Godin, manager of provincial operations, DUC, Andrea Khanjin, Minister of the Environment, Conservation and Parks, Greg Weeks, board member, DUC, and Jessica Whyte, conservation program specialist, DUC.

 Members of the DUC Ontario team were on hand for the Ministry of Environment, Conservation and Parks 2024 funding announcement at Loafers Lake in Brampton Monday, March 4.
 Here, the DUC team poses with the Minister.
-From left: Sean Rootham, provincial policy specialist, DUC, Marie-Paule Godin, manager of provincial operations, DUC, Andrea Khanjin, Minister of the Environment, Conservation and Parks, Greg Weeks, board member, DUC, and Jessica Whyte, conservation program specialist, DUC. © DUC
+From left: Sean Rootham, provincial policy specialist, DUC, Marie-Paule Godin, manager of provincial operations, DUC, Andrea Khanjin, Minister of the Environment, Conservation and Parks, Greg Weeks, board member, DUC, and Jessica Whyte, conservation program specialist, DUC. © Ducks Unlimited Canada

 Monday, March 4, 2024, Brampton, Ont.
 Ducks Unlimited Canada is moving forward on the restoration or enhancement of 20 wetlands in 2024 thanks to a renewed commitment from the Ministry of Environment, Conservation and Parks (MECP).
 At a March 4 news conference in Brampton, Andrea Khanjin, Minister of the Environment, Conservation and Parks, announced the Government of Ontario’s continued commitment to fund wetland projects in the Great Lakes Region under the Wetlands Conservation Partner Program (WCPP).